EnigmaCurry/d.rymcg.tech/faasd/README.md

 ## Inside the faasd container shell:
 export OPENFAAS_URL=http://localhost:8080
 echo $PASSWORD | faas-cli login --password-stdin

-# Calling the OpenFaaS server to validate the credentials...
-# credentials saved for admin http://localhost:8080
 ```

-> ℹ️ faas-cli can also be used remotely if you change `localhost` to
-> the IP address of the VM, but for demo purposes the faas-cli client
-> will be used directly on the server via localhost.

 ## Create your own function